-A ten meter drop basically means your watch is falling from the same height as a three story building.
+A ten metre drop basically means your watch is falling down a three story building.
 By the time it reaches the ground, it has a speed of 50 km/hour.
 Meaning the case better be sturdy to survive such a hit.

 Test #17 - Torsion & Traction Resistance

 To test whether an I.N.O.X. holds its promise after some good shake ups, we sent it down an Olympic course on a bobsleigh.
 And it still ticked.
-And despite all the vibrations, the bobsleigh’s driver was still able to tell the time.
-Thanks to the dial’s clear design.
+And despite all vibrations, the bobsleigh’s driver was always able to read the time.
+Thanks to the dials clear design.

 Test #100 - 8 Ton Pressure Resistance

-The I.N.O.X. has no problem withstanding a constant pressure of 8 tons.
-So a fire truck, a construction vehicle weighing 25 tons, or even a military tank weighing up to 64 tons all pose no real challenge for this watch.
+The I.N.O.X has no problem withstanding a constant pressure of 8 tons.
+So whether a fire truck or a construction vehicle weighing 25, even a military tank with up to 64 tons of weight are no real challenge for this watch.

 Test #117 - Temperature Shocks Resistance

-Why not challenge the I.N.O.X. with the test the US Army uses to check their missiles?
-Cool the watch down to -57 °C then give it a temperature shock by heating it immediately up to +71 °C. Obviously, no problem for an I.N.O.X.
+Why not challenge the I.N.O.X. with the test the US army uses to proof their missiles?
+Cool the watch down to -57 degree Celsius then give it a temperatur shock by heating it immediately up to +71 Celsius.
+Obviously, no problemo for an I.N.O.X.